-On-Time One-Shot (T{ON})
+On-Time One-Shot (TON)

 The internal on-time one-shot comparator has two inputs.
-One input looks at the output voltage via the VOUT pin, while the other input samples the input voltage via the LX pin and converts it to a proportional current which charges an internal on-time capacitor.

-The TON time is the time required for this capacitor to charge from zero volts to VOUT, thereby making the ontime directly proportional to output voltage and inversely proportional to input voltage.
+One input senses output voltage via the VOUT pin, while the other input samples VBAT via the LX pin and creates a proportional current which charges an internal capacitor.
+The TON time is the time required for this capacitor to charge from zero volts to VOUT, thereby making TON directly proportional to output voltage and inversely proportional to input voltage.
 This implementation results in a fairly constant switching frequency without the need of a clock generator.
-The internal frequency is optimized for 325kHz.
-The general equation for the on-time is:
+The internal frequency is optimized for 325kHz at higher VIN and lower VOUT.

+The general equation for the on-time and frequency is: